 8. Poor quality workmanship in taping the drywall joints.
 (Too much mud, too little mud, missing drywall tape, and drywall secured with internal stresses are some causes)

 Wide cracks or cracks that run at an angel or diagonally may be a “Red” flag.
 It is important to note that while these cracks should be looked at more closely, these types of cracks may not be serious.
 Whether or not these cracks are serious is dependent on the particular circumstances.

 If concerned, do a quick structural check of the home

-First step outside the home and walk around the exterior; check for:
+First, step outside the home and walk around the exterior to check for:

 - Cracks in the foundation or is it bowed or leaning